Duality for Witt-divisorial sheaves: Preliminaries

 \subsection{Tanaka's vanishing}

 The original Kodaira Vanishing is closely related to Hodge decomposition.
 Hodge decomposition in turn resembles the slope decomposition of crystalline cohomology in terms of the de Rham-Witt complex.
-This motivates the attempt at finding a useful vanishing theorem in the context of de Rham-Witt. \begin{definition}[Teichm\"uller lifts of line bundles, cf.~\cite{Tanaka}] An invertible sheaf $\mathscr F$ on $X$ is defined by local transition functions $(f_{ji})$.
-Tanaka defines the {\it Teichm\"uller lift} $\underline {\mathscr F}$ of an invertible $\O_X$--module to be the invertible $W\O_X$--module defined by the Teichm\"uller representatives of the transition functions $(\underline {f_{ji}})$.
+This motivates the attempt at finding a useful vanishing theorem in the context of de Rham-Witt. \begin{definition}[Teichm\"uller lifts of line bundles, cf.~\cite{Tanaka}] For a ring $A$, any element $a\in A$ can be naturally identified with an element in $W(A)$ by